Updated 05 May 2022

 Your first step is having an idea.
 What can you do well that others will pay for?

-Next, find out how much demand there is for your product or service, and how much competition.
+You then need to find out how much demand there is for your product or service, and how much competition.
+For this you'll need to do plenty of market research, which can test the viability of your idea (and may also give you new or different ones).
 Many businesses start when a commercial hobby or freelance service escalates to the point where it could become something more.

 Even if you’ve filed tax returns before, you must notify HMRC as soon as possible after you become self-employed (i.e. start your business).
 You can register for self-assessment here.